 If you’re new to the world of Counter-Strike: Global Offensive, you’ve probably spent a considerable amount of time getting to grips with combat controls and playing strategies.
-However, one of the most important aspects of this multi-playing classic is the ranking system.
+However, one of the most important aspects of this multi-playing classic is the CS:GO rankings system.
 Even those who’ve spent several months cutting their teeth with this first-person shooter may be struggling to wrap their heads around the ins and outs of the CS:GO ranks.
 Need some help figuring it all out?
-Our handy guide will spotlight all the crucial information you need to know about CS:GO rankings.
+Our handy guide will spotlight all the crucial information you need to know about CS:GO rankings, which you should read before heading over to our CS:GO Betting Sites page.

 An Introduction to CS:GO Rankings